andrew/ultimate-awesome/README.md

 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
 From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
 Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
-- [Awesome-Local-LLM](https://github.com/WaterPistolAI/Awesome-Local-LLM) - A curated list of resources, libraries, tools, and communities for working with Local Large Language Models (LLMs).
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
 - [awesome-mcp-servers](https://github.com/bgizdov/awesome-mcp-servers) - This awesome list is automatically generated and regularly updated to ensure you have access to the latest and most comprehensive collection of MCP servers available.
 - [quantum-awesome](https://github.com/hoaiocom/quantum-awesome) - Curated list of awesome quantum resources, focusing on quantum software engineering and quantum applications.